arcus/education_modules/data_visualization_in_seaborn/data_visualization_seaborn.md

 <div class="learnmore">
 To learn more about the study, see the [zenodo page for this dataset](https://zenodo.org/record/5218965#.YeBq2RPMITW).
-You can read the published article online: [](https://www.nature.com/articles/s41467-021-25946-0)
+You can read the published article online: [SARS-CoV-2 antibody seroprevalence and associated risk factors in an urban district in Cameroon](https://www.nature.com/articles/s41467-021-25946-0).
 </div>

 <div class="learnmore">